msudol/node-script-loader/example/README.md

 ## Info

-This start out as just a test project I was playing with to create a loading system in Node.js
+This started out as just a test project I was playing with to create a loading system in Node.js

 The concept is to create some subfolders in which the *.js extensions will simply load into the node app.